Cooch Behar district

 Cooch Behar district (/bn/), also known as Koch Bihar district, is one of the 23 districts of the state of West Bengal in India.
-The district is the part of Jalpaiguri Division.
-Cooch Behar city is the headquarters of the district.
+The district is a part of the Jalpaiguri Division.
+Cooch Behar city serves as the headquarters of the district.
 This district was a Princely state until 1949 CE.
 The district consists of the flat plains of North Bengal and has several rivers: the most notable being the Teesta, Jaldhaka and Torsa.
 The district has the highest proportion of Scheduled Castes in the country.

 Etymology

 The name Cooch Behar is derived from two words—Cooch, a corrupted form of the word Koch, the name of the Koch tribes, and the word behar is derived from vihara meaning land, Koch Behar means land of the Koches.